-(a) Portable Appliance Testing (PAT) Visual Check (H&S Form: 58K) - All electrical equipment brought onto Priory Group premises must be Portable Appliance Tested (PAT) before use.
+(a) Portable Appliance Testing (PAT) Visual Check (AH&S Form: 58K) - All electrical equipment brought onto Aspris premises must be Portable Appliance Tested (PAT) before use.
 The test is a visual check and the form gives practical guidance on what to look for.

-Any items that do not pass the visual check must not be used on the premises.
-The owner must be notified (preferably in writing) of any equipment that has failed the test in order to arrange for its removal from the premises.
+Any items that do not pass the visual check must not be used in the service.
+The owner must be notified (preferably in writing) of any equipment that has failed the test in order to arrange for its removal from the service.
 All items must be tested within a reasonable time of arrival in the building (24 hours excepting weekend arrivals).
-It is the responsibility of colleagues dealing with the service user, or colleagues themselves who have brought electrical equipment to site, to make sure that items are brought to the attention of the relevant person for testing prior to use.
+It is the responsibility of colleagues supporting the children and young people , or colleagues themselves who have brought electrical equipment to service , to make sure that items are brought to the attention of the relevant person for testing prior to use.